 - Dog brush and/or comb to keep your dog’s fur deburred.
 On some long-haired breeds, if their fur gets knotted enough, they will refuse to move another inch even if they are 10 miles from the car.

 - Snug collar with your telephone number and your dog’s name, rabies tag, and dog license on it.

 - Dog booties to protect sensitive dog paws or if your dog cuts a pad or tears a claw.
-These are an essential item—it should be common practice to always carry them in case an injury does occur.
+These are essential items—it should be common practice to always carry them in case an injury does occur.

 - Water dish

-- Dog food/snacks: Bring actual dog food and/or dog biscuits, which are nutritionally balanced (fewer carbs and more fat, protein) and easier for dogs to digest than human food.
+- Dog food/snacks: Bring actual dog food and/or dog biscuits, which are nutritionally balanced (fewer carbs, and more fat and protein) and easier for dogs to digest than human food.

 - Spare rope: Depending on what you carry for a leash, a spare rope is helpful for times when you need to tie your dog to a tree or another fixed object.

 - Plastic bags if your dog does its business anywhere above treeline, along a trail, or in a camping area, and you need to pack it out.